AnotherSadGit/mslearn-interact-with-data-blazor-web-apps/README_BlazorNotes/README_BlazorNotes_LifecycleEvents.md

 OnInitialized / OnInitializedAync methods
 -----------------------------------------
-Inherited from ComponentBase but can be overriden if needed.
-Run after the component has been constructed and the parameters have been set.
+Fires when component initialization is complete.
+Component has been constructed and has received parameter values but has not yet been rendered.
+Defined in component base class but can be overridden for a specific page.

 May run multiple times, depending on the value of the app's render-mode property: